searchspring/snap/packages/snap-tracker/README.md

 ```

 ### `sessionStorage` property
-A reference to the StorageStore object for accessing session storage
+A reference to the StorageStore object for accessing Tracker session storage.

 ```typescript
 const tracker = new Tracker();